thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 * You can navigate into the different sections and visualize the information about this algorithm, then click on deploy.
 <img src="images/aml/ml12.jpg" height=400>

-* Specify a name for your deployment, we used `sap-data-ml-model`, and select `Azure Container Instance` as compute type.
+* Specify a name for your deployment, we used `u##sap-data-ml-model`, and select `Azure Container Instance` as compute type.

 <img src="images/aml/ml13.jpg" height=300>